justtheimpaler/highfive/README.md

 of this tool and would need to be verified in a different way.

 See the section **Hashing Ordering** for detail on how to declare specific orderings.

-### 2. Supported Databases

-This tool currently supports the following databases:

-- Oracle
-- DB2 LUW
-- PostgreSQL
-- SQL Server
-- MySQL
-- MariaDB

-It's not difficult to add support for more databases (just add a new Dialect implementation).

 ### 3. Supported Data Types